-If mode=0 has been used the write limits in the process description is set to maximum, allowing the process to write in the who-Ie storage, else the write limits will equal the storage area found above.
+If mode=0 has been used the write limits in the process description is set to maximum, allowing the process to write in the whole storage, else the write limits will equal the storage area found above.

 The ability of s to supply the specified claims is checked.
-After the creation s includes the process as a user of a standard configuration of peripherals, assigns the backing storage claims listed, and sets the priority of the process.
+After the creation s assigns the backing storage claims and sets the priority of the process.
+The process is included as a user of a standard configuration of peripherals (but not as user of temporary links, except the link to the console from which the process is created, see section 1.9).